 Added by Oscar Wegner on September 25, 2013 at 12:00am — No Comments

 Tennis is usually a reflection of the emotional tone level and the technical knowledge or “feel” of the individual.
 Learning from the emotional “tone scale” research by L. Ron Hubbard, we can see where the individual places himself to play tennis.
-Anger or fear, apathy, interest, enthusiasm, anxiety;…Continue
+Anger or fear, apathy, interest, enthusiasm, anxiety; some people are ingrained in an emotional tone level, while others…Continue

 Added by Oscar Wegner on September 21, 2013 at 11:30am — No Comments